Review of Nutram Total Grain Free Dog Food

 Estimated Dry Matter Nutrient Content

-Ingredients: Deboned chicken, deboned turkey, chicken meal, peas, lentils, chickpeas, turkey meal, split peas, chicken fat (preserved with mixed tocopherols), whole eggs, flaxseed, natural chicken flavor, quinoa seed, pumpkin, broccoli, dried whey protein concentrate, choline chloride, salt, kale, pomegranate, raspberries, chicory root extract, dried kelp, vitamins & minerals (vitamin E supplement, vitamin A supplement, vitamin D3 supplement, niacin (source of vitamin B3), d-calcium pantothenate (source of vitamin B5), thiamine mononitrate (source of vitamin B1), riboflavin (source of vitamin B2), beta-carotene, pyridoxine hydrochloride (source of vitamin B6), folic acid, biotin, vitamin B12 supplement, zinc proteinate, ferrous sulfate, iron proteinate, zinc oxide, copper proteinate, copper sulfate, manganese proteinate, manganous oxide, calcium iodate, selenium yeast), Yucca schidigera extract, New Zealand green mussel, spinach, celery seeds, peppermint, chamomile, turmeric, ginger, rosemary
+Ingredients: Deboned chicken, deboned turkey, chicken meal, peas, lentils, chickpeas, turkey meal, split peas, chicken fat (preserved with mixed tocopherols), whole eggs, flaxseed, natural chicken flavor, quinoa seed, pumpkin, broccoli, choline chloride, salt, kale, pomegranate, raspberries, chicory root extract, dried kelp, vitamins & minerals (vitamin E supplement, vitamin A supplement, vitamin D3 supplement, niacin (source of vitamin B3), d-calcium pantothenate (source of vitamin B5), thiamine mononitrate (source of vitamin B1), riboflavin (source of vitamin B2), beta-carotene, pyridoxine hydrochloride (source of vitamin B6), folic acid, biotin, vitamin B12 supplement, zinc proteinate, ferrous sulfate, iron proteinate, zinc oxide, copper proteinate, copper sulfate, manganese proteinate, manganous oxide, calcium iodate, selenium yeast), Yucca schidigera extract, New Zealand green mussel, spinach, celery seeds, peppermint, chamomile, turmeric, ginger, rosemary

 Fiber (estimated dry matter content) = 6.7%